AntonioL/computational-linguistics-practical/README.md

 "# computational-linguistics"

-This an implementation of a HMM tagger for the common part-of-speech tagging task in NLP.
+This an implementation of a POS tagger using HMM model.

+POS Tagging is the backbone of many NLP applications.

 It achieves great accuracy on the Penn-TreeBank corpora.